Scroll to the bottom to join our

+Have you ever had those butterfly flutters of fear?
+You know when your stomach turns over just at the moment something is about to happen?
 I drive a highway to work each day.
 It is early morning when not many cars are out on the road.
 But the freeway is scattered with semi-trucks that I pass on my way.
-Often, I come upon a semi-truck, that will swerve into my lane just a bit.
+Often, I come upon a semi-truck that will swerve into my lane just a bit.

-One particular morning on my way to work I was in the passing lane just reaching the left flank of a semi-truck.
+One particular morning on my way to work, I was in the passing lane, just reaching the left flank of a semi-truck.
 He had been driving on his side as I approached and had not swerved, so I felt secure to pass him.
-Just as my right front bumper was about to reach his left back bumper, he swerved over into my lane.
-I quickly applied my brakes to miss hitting him.
+Just as my right front bumper was about to reach his left-back bumper, he swerved over into my lane.
+I quickly applied my brakes so he wouldn’t hit me.

 As fear clutched my heart, I noticed a strange sensation.
 My heart had butterflies fluttering around inside it.
 The feeling of dread overtook me.
 My breathing and heart were racing, and I experienced a shudder throughout my body.

-With this experience, I realized that the feelings that accompany an elated emotion are the same as the ones that we also have when we are afraid.
+With this experience, I realized that the feelings that accompany an elated emotion are the same as those we also have when we are afraid.
 The only difference is the weight of the experience.
-Excitement is a fluttering of butterflies while fear is the same butterflies with chains and weights attached to them.
+Excitement is a fluttering of butterflies, while fear is the same butterflies with chains and weights attached to them.

 What happened long ago can no longer reach you if you face it and acknowledge that it is just a memory.
 To change your reaction, you will need to look at the situation differently.

-When you have a feeling that chains and weights are dragging the butterflies down, this is fear.
-You can decide to let it go.
-You can keep it light by realizing that the fear you felt in the past is chains that bind you.
+When you feel that chains and weights are dragging the butterflies flutters of fear too far down, you can decide to let it go.
+You can keep it light by realizing that the fear you felt in the past are chains that bind you.
 The fear will stop and allow your body to react differently.

-The more you practice this concept, the less your past fears will be triggered.
+The more you practice these steps, the less your past fears will trigger.
 You will become stronger at controlling your reaction to the past.